Victoryoola/bookManagement-API/README.md

 - Add a new book
 - Retrieve all added books
 - Retrieve a book by an id
+- Register a new User
+- Login an already existing user
 - Update details of a book
 - Delete a book
 - MongoDB for database

 # Tech Stack
+- JWT
 - Node.js
 - Express.js
 - MongoDB Atlas